 Students will be notified by e-mail whether their proposed WIE activities are approved or not within 2 weeks after the day of request received.
 Only the approved job/internship will be considered as WIE activity.

-WITHIN 2 WEEKS AFTER JOB COMPLETION
+1 WEEK BEFORE THE COMPLETION OF PLACEMENT or WITHIN 2 WEEKS AFTER JOB COMPLETION

 AFTER SUBMISSION OF ASSESSMENT FORM

 SFT will verify the submitted form with the records saved in SFT WIE database for assessment purpose.